2017-2018 Assessment Academy

 Marion Bogo, MSW

-Professor and Sandra Rothman Chair in Social Work, Faculty of Social Work, University of Toronto
+Professor and Sandra Rothman Chair in Social Work, University of Toronto Factor-Inwentash Faculty of Social Work

 Marion Bogo teaches direct clinical social work practice and the theory and practice of social work education.
 Her research interests focus primarily on competency for professional practice including social work education, field education, and clinical social work supervision.
 In her research she has developed and tested field education models and the use of simulation in teaching and assessing student and practitioner competence.

 Christina Bruhn, PhD, LCSWE